Dragonmystic707/exalted-reincarnated/docs/System/Martial_Arts.md

-After delivering a successful Decisive attack that deals at least 3 points of damage after all calculations have finished, the Stylists may inflict a Wound on the Physical Attributes.
-This can often take the form of a broken bone.
+After delivering a successful Decisive attack that deals at least 3 points of damage after all calculations have finished, the Stylists may inflict a Wound on the Physical Attributes, or disable one of the target’s limbs.
+Healing this damage after a combat is often a long and arduous process, often requires bones to be set.

 ### Angry Predator Frenzy